Judge: Marjorie Taylor Greene is qualified for reelection - NewsBreak

 “In fact, it turned out to be an 1861 moment,” Fein said, alluding to the start of the Civil War.

 Greene is a conservative firebrand and Trump ally who has become one of the GOP’s biggest fundraisers in Congress by stirring controversy and pushing baseless conspiracy theories.
-During the recent hearing, she was defiant as she was questioned under oath by Andrew Celli, another lawyer for the voters.
-She repeated the unfounded claim that widespread fraud led to Trump’s loss in the 2020 election, said she didn’t recall various incendiary statements and social media posts attributed to her and denied ever supporting violence.
+During the recent hearing, Greene was questioned under oath.
+She repeated the unfounded claim that widespread fraud led to Trump’s loss in the 2020 election , said she didn’t recall various incendiary statements and social media posts attributed to her and denied ever supporting violence.

-At times, when confronted with evidence of a particular social media post or comment that she said she didn’t remember, Greene said her staff sometimes operated her accounts or that her words were being misinterpreted or were twisted by news outlets.

 The challenge to her eligibility is based on a section of the 14th Amendment that says no one can serve in Congress “who, having previously taken an oath, as a member of Congress … to support the Constitution of the United States, shall have engaged in insurrection or rebellion against the same.”
 Ratified shortly after the Civil War, it was meant in part to keep representatives who had fought for the Confederacy from returning to Congress.